 This means that sometimes necromancers are seen in a more sympathetic light

 , the idea of a necromancer unleashing waves of zombies still persists.
 Of course, that doesn't stop them from unleashing the hordes on the bad guys instead!

 ; either someone attempts necromancy in order to bring back their loved one, or this was the start of their descent into evil

 It's not unheard of for a necromancer to be one of The Undead

-Even if they aren't liches or other forms of undead themselves, they are likely to have unlocked other ways of prolonging their own livesto unnatural lengths.
-Furthermore, they may become partiallyundead.
+Even if they aren't liches or other forms of undead themselves, they are likely to have unlocked other ways of prolonging their own lives to unnatural lengths.

 , where one resurrects dead forum threads.

 .
-See also Tested On Humans.
+See also Tested On Humans

 open/close all folders